 proportion of vacant properties was recorded in

+the flats category.
 The phenomenon of vacant properties also existed

 in previous censuses.
 According to the 1957